-- (1) The party seeking to establish the interconnection (the interconnecting party) has the option to construct, operate and maintain the interconnection at its own cost, or to have the existing service provider do so (subject to rule 37). - (2) If the interconnecting party develops the interconnection, it must do so in accordance with good industry practice and comply with all standards and legislation that relate to the establishment and on-going operation of the interconnection and with any reasonable technical, safety and reliability requirements requested by the existing service provider. - (3) If the existing service provider develops the interconnection, the interconnection fee that it charges to the interconnecting party must be based on the directly attributable cost of: - (a) -constructing, operating and maintaining the interconnection; and - (b) where gas is to be injected at the interconnection point, installing, operating and maintaining metering and gas quality monitoring equipment required to be installed as a result of the interconnection (if applicable), including so as to achieve a rate of return calculated in accordance with
+- (1) The party seeking to establish the interconnection (the interconnecting party) has, subject to rule 37, the option to: - (a) construct, operate and maintain the interconnection at its own cost (option A); or - (b) have the existing service provider do so (option B); or - (c) proceed with a combination of option A and option B if both the interconnecting party and the existing service provider: - (i) will own equipment or infrastructure associated with the interconnection; or - (ii) agree to share the costs and responsibilities associated with the interconnection. - (2) If the interconnecting party develops the interconnection (or part of the interconnection), it must do so in accordance with good industry practice and comply with all standards and legislation that relate to the establishment and ongoing operation of the interconnection and with any reasonable technical, safety and reliability requirements requested by the existing service provider. - (3) If the existing service provider develops the interconnection (or part of the interconnection), the interconnection fee that it charges to the interconnecting party must be based on the directly attributable cost of: - (a) -constructing, operating and maintaining the interconnection, and - (b) where gas is to be injected at the interconnection point, installing, operating and maintaining metering and gas quality monitoring equipment required to be installed as a result of the interconnection (if applicable), to the extent that this is undertaken by the service provider, including so as to achieve a rate of return calculated in accordance with:

-- (fc) for an interconnection with a scheme pipeline the applicable rate of return instrument; and - (gd) for an interconnection with a non-scheme pipeline a commercial rate of return that reflects the pricing principles set out in rule 113Z(4). - (4) Without limiting any other provision, the existing service provider must ensure that there is sufficient information available to the interconnecting party to enable it to assess the likely availability of capacity to or from the interconnection point.
+- (ac) for an interconnection with a scheme pipeline the applicable rate of return instrument; and - (bd) for an interconnection with a non-scheme pipeline a commercial rate of return that reflects the pricing principles set out in rule 113Z(4). - (4) Without limiting any other provision, the existing service provider must ensure that there is sufficient information available to the interconnecting party to enable it to assess the likely availability of capacity to or from the interconnection point.